Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 ****Provided Test Files****

-Several test files are provided to be ran manually (See "Compiling/Running Main Program" above).
+Several test files are provided to be run manually (See "Compiling/Running Main Program" above).
 Automated testing is done via test.cpp for each function.
 It is encouraged to create your own test file akin to the ones provided.
 The 'testUltimate.txt' has 1000 pairs able to be evaluated.